This course can be tailored to your needs for private, onsite delivery at your location.

 Select courses offer Leadership (PDU-L), Strategic (PDU-S) and Technical PMI professional development units that vary according to certification.
 Technical PDUs are available in the following types: ACP, PBA, PfMP, PMP/PgMP, RMP, and SP.

-This one-day course is the first SharePoint course you should take if you have little or no experience using SharePoint.
+This one-day SharePoint End User training course is the first SharePoint course you should take if you have little or no experience using SharePoint.
 It teaches the student the first things they need to know about SharePoint.
 You'll learn what SharePoint is, how companies are using SharePoint, the business value of SharePoint, and the basics of using a SharePoint Site.
 Students will walk away knowing: how to use the out-of-the-box Apps in SharePoint including Lists and Libraries; the importance of the social features for making data more findable; how search is affected by user interaction via tagging and following will be explained clearly to you.
 Students will also learn how Search is used to find information.

 - Upcoming Dates and Locations